open-contracting/kingfisher-collect/docs/contributing/index.rst

    -  Raise a :class:`~kingfisher_scrapy.exceptions.AccessTokenError` exception in a request's callback, if the maximum number of attempts to retrieve an access token is reached
    -  Raise any other exception, to be caught by a `spider_error <https://docs.scrapy.org/en/latest/topics/signals.html#spider-error>`__ handler in an extension

--  A downloader middleware's responsibility is to process requests, before they are sent to the internet, and responses, before they are processed by the spider.
+-  A downloader middleware's responsibility is to process requests yielded by the spider, before they are sent to the internet, and to process responses from the internet, before they are passed to the spider.
 It should only:

-   -  Yield a request, for example :class:`~kingfisher_scrapy.middlewares.ParaguayAuthMiddleware`
+   -  Return a request, for example :class:`~kingfisher_scrapy.downloadermiddlewares.ParaguayAuthMiddleware`
-   -  Return a Deferred, for example :class:`~kingfisher_scrapy.middlewares.DelayedRequestMiddleware`
+   -  Return a Deferred, for example :class:`~kingfisher_scrapy.downloadermiddlewares.DelayedRequestMiddleware`

-   -  Yield items, for example :class:`~kingfisher_scrapy.middlewares.AddPackageMiddleware`
+-  A spider middleware's responsibility is to process items yielded by the spider.
+It should only yield items, for example :class:`~kingfisher_scrapy.spidermiddlewares.RootPathMiddleware`.

 -  An item pipeline's responsibility is to clean, validate, filter, modify or substitute items.
 It should only: